 - You can begin to file PC paperwork on April 30, 2018.
 Completed forms must be must be received by 5:00pm on May 30, 2018 (postmarked does not count).

-- You can mail your PC paperwork to: Maricopa County Elections Dept. ATTN: Kristi/Berta 111 S. 3rd Avenue Phoenix, AZ 85003 Again, please note that if you decide to mail it, it must be received by 5pm on deadline date – May 30, 2018…postmarks do NOT count.
+- You can mail your PC paperwork to: Elections MCTEC Office, 510 S. Third Avenue Phoenix, AZ 85003.
+Again, please note that if you decide to mail it, it must be received by 5pm on deadline date – May 30, 2018…postmarks do NOT count.

 After the write-in deadline which will be announced after May 30th submission deadline, the County Recorder’s Office will publish a list of candidates.
 Verify that your name is on the list.